ga-wdi-lessons/mongoose-intro/readme.md

 * That being said, you can enforce consistency using schemas.
 In fact, we'll be doing that in today's class.

 It's fast.
-* Data is "denormalized" in a NoSQL data, meaning that it's all in the same place
+* Data is "denormalized" in a NoSQL data, meaning that it's all in the same place.
-* For example, a post's comments will be nested direclty within the post in the database).
+* For example, a post's comments will be nested directly within the post in the database.
-* Unlike a relational database, in which we need to make queries to retrieve data connected through a relation.
+* This is unlike a relational database, in which we need to make queries to retrieve data connected through a relation.

-Many web apps implement object-oriented Javascript.
+Many web apps already implement object-oriented Javascript.
 * If we're using objects in both the back-end and front-end, that makes handling and sending data between the client and a database much easier.
 * No need for type conversion (e.g., making sure a Ruby hash is being served as JSON).